impact on life - healthcare publishing

 Help From The State

-• any funeral grant where the deceased was a war pensioner.
-If you get a Funeral Payment, it will have to be paid back from any estate of the deceased.
-The estate means any money, property and other things like insurance policies that the deceased owned.
+If you get a Funeral Expenses Payment, it will have to be paid back from any estate of the deceased.
+The estate means any money or property.
 A house or personal possessions that are left to a widow or widower or surviving civil partner are not counted as part of the estate.

 Employer's Pension Schemes Or Personal Pensions